-With a trained and experienced dentist and excellent home oral hygiene, a tooth that has had root canal therapy can provide many years of trouble-free service – even a lifetime.
-Yet in a small percentage of cases, retreatment is necessary to preserve the tooth, frequently due to recontamination or reinfection of the tooth.
-Patients from Palm Harbor, Clearwater Beach, Tarpon Springs, Largo, Dunedin, FL and well beyond seek Dr. Ryan Lepore’s expertise for this determination.
-He takes a concierge, whole-health approach providing referral to a trusted endodontist for retreatment that gives you another chance to keep your own tooth.
+With a trained and experienced dentist and excellent home oral hygiene, a tooth with root canal therapy can provide many years of trouble-free service – even a lifetime.
+Yet, in a small percentage of cases, retreatment is necessary to preserve the tooth, frequently due to recontamination or reinfection of the tooth.
+Patients from Palm Harbor, Clearwater Beach, Tarpon Springs, Largo, Dunedin, Florida, and well beyond seek the expertise of Drs.
+Ryan Lepore and Erin Dougherty for this determination.
+Lepore Comprehensive Dentistry takes a concierge, whole-health approach, providing a referral to a trusted endodontist for retreatment, giving you another chance to keep your own tooth.

 Why a root canal could fail